 Tour day-by-day

 Day 1: Sydney.
-On arrival in Sydney, you will be transferred by private vehicle to your downtown accommodation for a day at leisure.
+On arrival in Sydney, transfer by private vehicle to city accommodation for a day at leisure.

 Day 3: Melbourne.
 After taking a flight from Sydney, explore the history and attractions of the city.
 The many attractions of the city vary from the spectacular parklands and gardens that surround the city to the museums and festivals that are a continuing part of city life.
 Excellent restaurants are on every corner and cater to every taste.

-Day 4: Melbourne to East Gippsland.
-After departing Melbourne in the morning, you will venture east to the beautiful Lakes District in Gippsland.
+Day 4: Melbourne to East Gippsland (Mondays).
+After departing Melbourne in the morning, venture east to the beautiful Lakes District in Gippsland.
 This region is protected by the International Ramsar Convention and is a key habitat for waterbirds such as Black Swans, Chestnut Teals, Australian Shelducks, Musk Ducks, as well as Fairy Terns.

 Shortly after, board a ferry to Raymond Island that provides sanctuary to a host of native animals.
-You will assist in helping a wild koala research project on the island.
+Assist in helping a wild koala research project on the island.
 Data collated will include tree species preference, behaviour, identification of individuals and evidence of koalas drinking stemflow.
 Take walks through local forest, with Koalas, echidnas, Swamp Wallabies and Eastern Grey Kangaroos, parrots, honeyeaters and seabirds all sighting opportunities.
-Driving through lush eucalypt forests, pristine estuaries and white sandy beaches, you will assist in helping the wildlife guide in recording species for conservation purposes.
+Driving through lush eucalypt forests, pristine estuaries and white sandy beaches, assist in helping the wildlife guide in recording species for conservation purposes.
 Dinner tonight is at a local restaurant with lunch also included.
-Accommodation is a homestead in a small town where you will stay for three nights.

 Accommodation: Snowy River Homestead | Meals: BLD

 Day 5 & 6: Platypus, Rainforest Birds & Wilderness Coast.
 The diverse forests and wilderness coast of East Gippsland are the reason that wildlife is so abundant.
-Over these two days you will visit both dry and wet forests, visit the famous Snowy River, and walk beside a wilderness creek where the landscape changes dramatically from the sunny, dry slopes to the near-rainforest of the gully.
-Your Wildlife Guide provides detailed information of the formation of these mighty forests, and helps you search for Lyrebirds, parrots, goannas, wallabies and honeyeaters.
+Over these two days, visit both dry and wet forests, visit the famous Snowy River, and walk beside a wilderness creek where the landscape changes dramatically from the sunny, dry slopes to the near-rainforest of the gully.
+Learn about the formation of these mighty forests, searching for Lyrebirds, parrots, goannas, wallabies and honeyeaters.
 Birds and reptiles are abundant, but other human visitors are few.

 Nearby rocky headlands along the coast provide the opportunity to peer into rock pools, walk past wind-sculpted coastal shrubs and view the expanse of the 90 mile beach.
-You will spend a little time on a beautiful beach removing Sea Spurge, an invasive introduced plant.
-You'll also remove fishing "ghost" nets that have washed in from the sea.
+Spend a little time on a beautiful beach removing Sea Spurge, an invasive introduced plant, and remove fishing "ghost" nets that have washed in from the sea.
 The idea is to stop them washing back out, where they trap and kill sea creatures.
 On one night, go spotlighting searching for night creatures including Greater and Yellow-bellied gliders, possums, bandicoots and other nocturnal creatures.
 Dine both days at classic Aussie pub over looking the mouth of the Snowy River

 Accommodation: Snowy River Homestead | Meals: BLD

 Day 7: East Gippsland to Melbourne.
-You will depart East Gippsland after one last visit to the beach at the Mouth of the Snowy River.
+Depart East Gippsland after one last visit to the beach at the Mouth of the Snowy River.
 On the way back to Melbourne, a visit to Krowathunkoolong Keeping Place, an informative Aboriginal Cultural Centre in Bairnsdale, provides an opportunity to learn about how the Aboriginal people have lived amongst these captivating landscapes for thousands of years.
-Following this, guests will venture to a river in Bairnsdale to spot Grey-headed Flying-foxes in their daytime roosts, before arriving in Melbourne.
+Following this, venture to a river in Bairnsdale to spot Grey-headed Flying-foxes in their daytime roosts, before arriving in Melbourne.

 Day 8: Perth.
-On arrival into Perth from Melbourne, you will be transferred by private vehicle to your downtown accommodation.
+On arrival into Perth from Melbourne, transfer by vehicle to your downtown accommodation.

 Accommodation: Intercontinental Perth (King Premium Room) | Meals: B